Home Health Chondrosis: symptoms, causes, treatment

 • constant stress on the back;

-• various scoliosis and improper posture;
+• various scoliosis and incorrect posture;

-• spinal injury;
+• spinal injuries;

 • age-related changes.

-Symptoms of the pathology of the thoracic spine:
+Symptoms of pathology of the thoracic spine:

 • pain in the heart and chest;

-• violation of respiratory activity, shortness of breath, choking;
+• respiratory impairment, shortness of breath, suffocation;

 hondroz-grudnogo-otdela-pozvonochnika